 Prospective Graduate Students

 Over the years we have talked to many students with varying backgrounds as they have contemplated graduate education.
-As a result, we are well aware of how difficult it can be to obtain all of the information you need about graduate programs in I-O psychology.
+As a result, we are well aware of how difficult it can be to obtain all of the information you need about graduate concentration in I-O psychology.
 We believe that this letter, along with other departmental materials, will answer many of your questions.
 If you have general questions about the application process or about careers in the field of psychology, we encourage you to read the resources noted in the P.S. below.
 You can also obtain more information regarding our graduate program by visiting the USF psychology department home page.

-If you have specific questions about our I-O program after reading this material, please feel free to contact the chair of I-O admissions by e-mail.
+If you have specific questions about our I-O concentration after reading this material, please feel free to contact the chair of I-O admissions by e-mail.
 Unfortunately due to the high volume of applications we receive we cannot set up individual meetings with interested students.
 In the meantime, we wish you good luck in making your decision and hope that you will seriously consider applying to our program.

 Those of you who are inquiring for the first time about graduate programs in I-O psychology may find some of this material discouraging.
 This is not our intention.
 We simply want to aid you in making an informed decision.
 Please keep that in mind as you read the information below.

-least one program.
+into at least one program.